materialsproject/pymatgen/docs/index.rst

 v2.8.0
 ------
+1. **Units**.
+Pymatgen now has a new system of managing units, defined in pymatgen.core.units.
+Typical energy, length, time, temperature and charge units are supported.
+Units subclass float, which makes the usage transparent in all functions.
+The value that they being are in terms of conversions between different units and addition and subtraction of different units of the same type.
+Some basic quantities like ionic radii and atomic masses are now returned in unitized forms for easy conversion.
+Please see :mod:`pymatgen.core.units`.
-1. **Minor backwards-incompatible change**.
+2. **Minor backwards-incompatible change**.
 Structures are now sorted by default when generating VASP input files using vaspio_set.
 Old behavior can be obtained by setting sort_structure = False in the constructor.
 This is typically the desired behavior and prevents the generation of large POTCARs when atomic species are not grouped together.
-2. Bug fix for Molecule.substitute.
+3. Bug fix for Molecule.substitute.
 Earlier algorithm was not detecting terminal atoms properly.
-3. Additional conversion tools for ABINIT (by Matteo Giantomassi).
+4. Additional conversion tools for ABINIT (by Matteo Giantomassi).

 :doc:`Older versions </changelog>`